Code of Conduct, Character and Support

 In November 2013, the school district convened a 50-member task force, comprised of representatives from throughout the Syracuse community with a vested interest in the issue of school discipline in the Syracuse City Schools.
 Task force members included students, parents, teachers, principals, union leaders, community leaders, service providers and other SCSD staff.
 These individuals brought various perspectives and experiences to the table; however, they shared one common purpose: to create a Code of Conduct, Character and Support that clearly and concisely reinforces the roles and responsibilities of students, staff and parents; sets forth expectations for student behavior; ensures fair, appropriate and equitable student discipline practices; and complies with all applicable laws and regulations.

 The Code of Conduct, Character and Support Task Force worked to create initial Code of Conduct, Character and Support, which is reviewed and updated each year.
-The revised, 2017-18 Syracuse City School District Code of Conduct, Character and Support can be found here.
 The Code has undergone five major shifts:

 In the table on the right are some important documents dealing with various parts of the Code of Conduct, Character and Support that we feel you should read and become familiar with.
 The above hyperlink will also take you to a pdf of the full document.